Documentation

 Text Direction

-The following Scribe Tool for InDesign enables certain language settings typically available only to users of the Middle Eastern version of InDesign.
+The Text Direction Scribe Tool for InDesign enables certain language settings typically available only to users of the Middle Eastern version of InDesign.
 This tool adds additional support for working with right-to-left languages such as Hebrew and Arabic.
 This tool should be used in conjunction with the Digital Hub’s Scribe Language Styles setting and the Set Up Language Styles InDesign Scribe Tool.
 Text direction settings do not export and are particular to Adobe InDesign.

 Note: Hebrew and Arabic text that appears in the correct order in Microsoft Word may not always appear to be correct in Adobe InDesign.
 Adjusting paragraph direction in InDesign does not indicate that the text will appear in the correct order in other programs.
 For titles with extensive use of these languages, word and character order should be checked at each stage of the publishing process.